choria-io/vagrant-demo/README.md

 ## Discovery

-Choria has Puppet integrated discovery features, lets get a report of the roles assigned to the nodes:
+Choria has Puppet integrated discovery features so you can address your server estate by metadata and not their names.
+Lets get a report of the roles assigned to the nodes:

 ```
 $ mco facts role